Programme

 Cancer is overtaking heart disease as the number one cause of death in the world.
 Surgery remains one of the mainstays of treatment and the perioperative care of these patients both impact short term and long term outcomes including recurrence rates.

 The anaesthesiologist’s role in the care of the oncologic patient includes facilitating diagnostic procedures, improving perioperative outcomes, critical care management, acute and chronic pain control.
 Onco anaesthesia is gaining traction as a subspecialty within anaesthesia with the aim of providing a comprehensive care model for patients with cancer.
+New insights on anaesthesia techniques and its impact on recurrence and outcomes, intensive care management, pain and palliative care will be presented.

 TOPIC 1: